Anxiety Disorders

 Diagnosis

 Other tests may be done if there could be another cause of anxiety.
 A referral may be made to a mental health professional.
-They can help to diagnose anxiety disorder or other mental health issues.
+They can help to diagnose anxiety disorders or other mental health issues.

 Treatments